ropensci/roweb3/README.md

 ### Newsletter

+* Check the number of subscribers in MailChimp doesn't go over what our current plan allows.
-* Start a new post with the newsletter archetype (to be added after the first newsletter is out).
+* Start a new post with the newsletter archetype, use the same title "Latest rOpenSci News Digest" and slug "ropensci-news".
+* **Make sure you have all dependencies from roweb3 DESCRIPTION.**
-* **Make sure your branch is based on the latest commit of the default branch, re-base if needed**
+* **Make sure your branch is based on the latest commit of the default branch, re-base if needed.**
 * Run `get_use_cases.R` to update use cases data (you need a Discourse API key, contact Scott).
 * Change the date of the last newsletter in the new post, knit it.
-  * Manually updated sections: rOpenSci HQ (poll staff, look at recent/future events including comm calls), from the forum (interesting recent posts?), package development corner (poll package-maintenance channel, your recent reads), call for maintainers.
+  * Manually updated sections: rOpenSci HQ (issues in https://github.com/ropensci/biweekly that you should watch; look at recent/future events including comm calls; if needed poll staff), from the forum (interesting recent posts?), package development corner (poll package-maintenance channel; your recent reads), call for maintainers.
   * Automatic sections.
 New packages by comparing two versions of the package registry; new versions by querying GitHub releases; software review by querying GitHub API (the submitter name and URL from their GitHub profile is used. you might need to go back and fix software-review issue formatting of the DESCRIPTION block); on the blog queries YAML of posts and sorts them based on tags (if no images, try and see if some posts could get a twitterImg and twitterAlt, add it); use cases uses the use cases JSON; citations simply counts citations in total and for the year.
 * Once the post is merged use the R-bloggers feed to get an HTML version of the post with absolute URLs, to be used for MailChimp.
-Check images aren't too big there!
+Things to change before using the content for MailChimp
+    * The images URL src needs to get the URL to the post (Search and Replace in Atom)
+    * The lines need to be hard-wrapped (Ctrl+Shift+Q in Atom)
+* In MailChimp, replicate a past campaign, changing its name, subject and preview (use the YAML field "description").
+* Tweet about the newsletter from rOpenSci account, highlighting some numbers.

 Review criteria: anything looks weird? (need to fix upstream data or code?).
 Special focus on manually updated sections.